hectane/go-attest/README.md

 This package provides a growing collection of utility functions for unit tests.
 Examples include verifying:

-- values sent to and received from channels
+- Values sent to and received from channels
-- data read from an `io.Reader`
+- Data read from an `io.Reader`
-- the existence of a file
+- The existence of a file
-- HTTP responses
-- MIME messages